 If you looking to splash the cash in Otaru then this is an excellent option to choose.

-Located slap bang in the centre of Otaru you’ll be a few minutes walk from some of the cities best restaurants and most interesting sights.
+Located right in the centre of Otaru you’ll be a few minutes walk from some of the cities best restaurants and most interesting sights.

 The hotel also has a hot tub, restaurant, and bar.
 After a long hard day exploring back a nice soak in the hot tub is a perfect way to end the day.